 The Session Fidelity Problem

 Static specs create a specific failure mode when agents execute across multiple sessions.
-An analysis of 600 rejected pull requests identifies alignment loss during execution, not poor task descriptions, as the primary driver of agentic workflow failures.
+An analysis of 600 rejected pull requests finds that agentic PR failures stem from misalignment with repository workflows and developer expectations: CI failures, duplicated work, and unwanted features dominate the rejection taxonomy.
 The agent receives an accurate spec but still produces code that fails CI because the spec does not update to reflect intermediate decisions made during implementation.

-This architectural distinction highlights a structural problem: teams routinely version the source code generated by agents but neglect to version the specs that produced it, inverting the dependency relationship that matters most.
+The structural problem this exposes: teams routinely version the source code generated by agents but neglect to version the specs that produced it.
+That inverts the dependency relationship that matters most.

 The Practical Spectrum: Three Rigor Levels for Spec-Driven Development